act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Failed Example 1

-This link, that is distinguishable by color (hue) from the other text in the same line, has no other visual cues of being recognized as a link with the underline removed.
+This link, with a **different hue** from the other text in the same line, has no other visual cues of being recognized as a link because the underline has been removed.
 Even though the link has a different color (blue) from the other text (black) the low difference in contrast between them means they are not distinguishing colors.

 ```html
 <style>